czhangy/UCLA-GEs/README.md

-# Charles Zhang - GPA: 3.92 - Computer Science
+# Charles Zhang - GEs

 ## Foundations of the Arts and Humanities